WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 The code is doing computing all those values twice.
 The same loop is computing  ``area_to_volume_S``, the serial version of the loop.
-The second loop computes ``area_to_volume_P`` and has OpenMP directives which will effective parallelize the code if the compilation activates those directives.
+The second loop computes ``area_to_volume_P`` and has OpenMP directives which will effectively parallelize the code if the compilation activates those directives.
 Except for the ``print`` the content of both loops is the same and the content of the arrays should be identical.

 Lets compile this code with nvfortran: